The 7 Cheapest Truck Campers in 2023

 Scout Olympic 6.5

-The Scout Olympic 6.5 is a hard side, non-slide, short bed truck camper.
+The Scout Olympic 6.5 is a hard-side, non-slide, short-bed truck camper.
 Inside this lightweight camper, you’ll find detachable camping equipment that you can take with you.
 Take your dining table, camp chairs, fridge, and stove outside and enjoy more fresh air.
-The exterior pull-out storage tray doubles as an outdoor table-top that you can cook on and use as a functional surface.
+The exterior pull-out storage tray doubles as an outdoor tabletop that you can cook on and use as a functional surface.
 And with the Batwing awning, extending 270 degrees along the back wall and sidewall will protect you from the elements when needed.
 Here are more truck campers from their line-up.

 MSRP $19,980